 For many, homeschooling a dyslexic child can be seen as a real challenge.
 However, at Wolsey Hall Oxford we recognise that a child with dyslexia often has many strengths which can be used to aid their learning.
 We help parents identify the ways that they can best support their child in order to unlock their full potential.

 We put the needs of your child front and centre and support you in your journey homeschooling a dyslexic child.Apply Now

-The more personal and nurturing approach of a homeschool education will help give your child the confidence to try new things without fear of failure or ridicule from their peers.Find out more about Special Educational Needs
+The more personal and nurturing approach of a homeschool education will help give your child the confidence to try new things without fear of failure or ridicule from their peers.Find out more about our support for learning services